anirudh-modi/JS-essentials/README.md

 Will be helpful, if you found any issue with what I understood, for any feature.

+To get started you can check individual files in the repo, which represent new features.

 The content of this repo, is heavily inspired by the some of the great repo and books, mentioned below:

 1. https://github.com/getify/You-Dont-Know-JS